andersqiu/misc-notes/linux/cpython/README.md

 CPython source code study notes

 ## CPython version
 All the research is based on CPython **2.5.6** and above.
-CPython 2.7, 3.0 and high versions will be covered later.
+CPython 2.7, 3.0 and higher versions will be covered later.

 ## Subjects
 * [Environments](./00-env.md)